DragonBanana/advanced_algorithm_circuit_retiming/README.md

 For most of the circuits is possible to choose randomize the delay of each node.

 To read a custom dot file it is possible to use the *read_dot* feature provided by the NetworkX library.
-An example of how the dot file should be formatted can be found [here](example.dot)
+An example of how the dot file should be formatted can be found [here](example.dot).
 ```python
 import networkx as nx
 path = "example.dot"